biocad/anbase/README.md

 * **ag_chain_ids_u** — ids of the
 unbound antigen's chains in its structure.
-* **ab_mismatches_cnt** — number of mismatches between unbound antibody's sequence and sequence of the antibody from the bounded complex.
+* **ab_mismatches_cnt** — number of mismatches between unbound antibody's sequence and sequence of the antibody from the bound complex.
-* **ag_mismatches_cnt** — number of mismatches between unbound antigen's sequence and sequence of the antigen from the bounded complex.
+* **ag_mismatches_cnt** — number of mismatches between unbound antigen's sequence and sequence of the antigen from the bound complex.
 * **small_molecules_message** — information about small molecules present in both unbound antibody and unbound antigen.
 If equal to **NA**, all small molecules have no more than 7 heavy atoms.